Masynchin/Tricks/README.md

 # Tricks

-The list of little refactorings.
+The list of small context-free refactorings.

-## What is refactoring?
+## What is context-free refactoring?

+- "Context-free" means that you can derive all the types for refactoring straight from the given code sample.
-Refactoring here is the small set of changes to a small amount code that highly improves readability, and/or perfomance.
+- "Refactoring" is a small set of changes to a code that highly improves readability, and/or perfomance.

 ## How to format a refactoring?